openziti/ziti-tunnel-apple/README.md

 ### What is this repository for? ###

-* Investigative 'spike' on packet tunneling on macos (very very similiar to ios...)
+* Investigative 'spike' on packet tunneling on macOS and iOS
 * Spike / POC

 ### How do I get set up? ###